bufbuild-ru/docs/docs/subscription/faq/index.md

 ### Are there any paid plans for individual users?

-Not yet—it’s something we’d like to add in the future.
+Not yet — it’s something we’d like to add in the future.
 For now, if you want to utilize the features of our paid plans, create an organization and subscribe to a Teams or Pro plan.

 ## Access control